zhliau/fika-spt-server-docker/README.md

 - A working docker installation
 - A directory to contain your serverfiles, or an existing server directory.

+That's it!
 The image has everything else you need to run an SPT Server, with Fika if desired.

 - [🪄 Features](#-features)
 - [🥡 Releases](#-releases)